GlPortal/glPortal/README.md

 [![Powered by RadixEngine](https://raw.githubusercontent.com/GlPortal/glportal_raw_data/master/graphics/logo/radix/RadixEngine.png)](https://github.com/GlPortal/RadixEngine)

 ## History
-GlPortal is based on a project by Simon Larsen in 2012.
+GlPortal is based on a project by Simon Larsen, which was created in 2012.
-## Team
+## The Team
-Henry Hirsch, Julian Thijssen, Dorian Wouters, Geert Custers, Jason Pulkkinen [More Info](CONTRIBUTORS.md)
+Henry Hirsch, Julian Thijssen, Dorian Wouters, Geert Custers, Jason Pulkkinen

+[More Info](CONTRIBUTORS.md)

 ## Join the team
 Chat with us at irc.freenode.org in the channel [#glportal](http://kiwiirc.com/client/irc.freenode.com/#glportal) for questions and discussions about the development of the game.
-Report Issues on github.
+Report any Issues found on GitHub.

-Feel free to send us a pull request or issue on github if you have any changes/suggestions.
+Feel free to submit a pull request or suggest an issue on GitHub if you have any changes/suggestions for us.